 Dear Admissions Committee,

 In application section 13.2 I am asked if my standardized test scores have been predictive of my success in school, and particularly if my LSAT score is for law school.
 I scored a 165 and would like to have scored higher, as I know your median LSAT is a 167, and you are my top school.
+But my highestest test scores were also at 165.
+So that seems about accurate to me.
 While I think my combined LSAT plus my undergraduate GPA of a 3.91 together is more predictive of my future success in law school than the LSAT alone, I have to say that my LSAT score probably is too.
 I have never been to law school, so I honestly cannot say that I know better than a test that has been utilized since 1948 how I will do.
 I know that I really want to go to your school and that I am going to work exceptionally hard — as hard is it takes to do well.
 But I imagine the LSAT has some ability to assess how I will do as well, so I do not dispute my score at all.
 I’m pretty sure it is a good test, internally consistent, and that their psychometricians are great dancers at LSAC conferences.
-All of which is why I am not taking it again.